 Users can also use connectors and connect with legacy systems such as AS400 or IBM mainframe and exchange data with these systems.

 Adeptia ESB provides full support for monitoring and tracking of messages as they arrive and get processed in the application integration solution.
-The monitoring dashboards show several data points related to realtime events, process executions, transaction status, transaction execution lifecycle, data volume, performance metrics and resource consumption.
+The monitoring dashboards show several data points related to real-time events, process executions, transaction status, transaction execution lifecycle, data volume, performance metrics, and resource consumption.

-Messaging also includes full support of SOAP and REST web services and we will discuss more about this component in the next section.
+Messaging also includes full support of SOAP and REST web services and we will discuss more this component in the next section.

 Visual dashboards for real-time and historical data flow executions are available out of the box.
 User can select an ESB interface and see the runtime trend of process executions, status of each transaction and drill down further and see the metadata details of each micro-service execution.
 Dashboards are divided into multiple categories: